Software

 • Business units or lines of business: The business units identify and engage potential third parties and manage them in accordance with third-party risk management program requirements.

-• Internal auditors: Internal auditors should thoroughly review the third-party risk management program.
-This review is conducted to ensure compliance with relevant regulatory requirements and industry best practices.
 The audit team examines the program in detail, identifying inconsistencies or gaps that may pose a risk to the organization's operations, assets, or reputation.
 Once identified, these issues are reported to senior management and the board for appropriate action.
-The internal auditors work closely with management to ensure that any necessary corrective measures are implemented in a timely and effective manner.
+The internal auditors work closely with management to ensure any necessary corrective measures are implemented in a timely and effective manner.

 • External auditors and regulatory examiners: External auditors and regulatory examiners have the role of ensuring compliance with laws and regulations.
 They review policies, records, and governance documents to assess if the organization is following set guidelines.
 If there are any violations, they recommend corrective action.
 If they discover problems, regulators have the power to issue enforcement actions such as written warnings, penalties, fines, and even cease and desist orders.

-What: Third-Party Risk Management Processes and Documentation
+Third-Party Risk Management Processes and Documentation

 To ensure compliance with regulations and best practices, it’s crucial to adhere to the third-party risk management lifecycle.
-This framework serves as a roadmap to ensure that all necessary risk identification, assessment, mitigation, and management activities are carried out in the correct sequence and at the appropriate time.
-The lifecycle contains three distinct stages of any given third-party relationship: onboarding, ongoing, and offboarding.
-It’s supported by a foundation of governance which includes oversight and accountability, reporting and documentation, and independent review.
+This framework serves as a roadmap to ensure all necessary risk identification, assessment, mitigation, and management activities are carried out in the correct sequence and at the appropriate time.

-Key Third-Party Risk Managements Practices
+Key Third-Party Risk Management Practices:

 • Inherent risk assessment: Risk is naturally present with every product or service provided by a third party.
-An inherent risk assessment is the process of identifying, assessing, and quantifying the types and amounts of risk in every third-party relationship before any controls or precautions are applied.
+An inherent risk assessment is the internal process of identifying, assessing, and quantifying the types and amounts of risk in every third-party relationship before any controls or precautions are applied.
 These internal assessments should always result in a risk score or rating, usually on a scale of low, moderate, or high.
 The third party’s rating and criticality informs your scope of due diligence, contract requirements, as well as risk and performance monitoring intensity and frequency.

 • Determining criticality: Criticality reflects the business impact on your organization should the third party fail or go out of business.
 Products and services necessary to sustain your core operations, interface with your customers, or support your organization’s ability to comply with regulatory requirements are all examples of critical third-party relationships.
 Every third party should be rated as either critical or non-critical.
 Reporting on critical third-party vendors should be provided to the board of directors regularly.

 • Due diligence: This process helps determine if the necessary controls are put in place to manage the third party’s identified risks effectively.
-In other words, due diligence is like doing your homework to ensure that you’re confident in your knowledge of the risks and that the third party has done the work to mitigate them.
+In other words, due diligence is like doing your homework to ensure you’re confident in your knowledge of the risks and that the third party has done the work to mitigate them.
 Due diligence typically involves collecting data and documented evidence of controls from the third party.
 The third party’s information is reviewed, and their controls are assessed by a credentialed SME.
 The SME will then provide a qualified opinion regarding the sufficiency of the controls.

 Once due diligence is completed, you can determine if the residual risk (the risk remaining after the application of controls) is acceptable and within the risk appetite.
 If it is, then you can begin executing a contract.
 If not, more controls or different controls must be applied, reviewed, and verified.
 If the residual risk is too high, your organization may decide to decline the third-party engagement.
-Due diligence should always be completed before contract execution to ensure that risks are known and mitigated before entering into the relationship.
+Due diligence should always be completed before contract execution to ensure known risks are mitigated before entering into the relationship.

 • Contracting: Contracts are an essential risk management tool.
 Not only do they spell out the roles, responsibilities, and expectations for both parties, but they also can be used to enforce specific risk management practices such as business continuity planning, information security, privacy, and legal and regulatory compliance.
 Once executed, contracts must be managed appropriately, including a mid-term contract review that can help the organization decide if they want to renew or exit the contract or determine if re-negotiation is necessary.